keeganwhite/everything-you-need-to-know-ansible/notes/README.md

 ## What are Modules in Ansible
 A module is a reusable, standalone script that Ansible runs on your behalf, either locally or remotely.
 Modules interact with your local machine, an API, or a remote system to perform specific tasks.

+## Ansible for Configuration
+Ansible is designed to be minimal in nature.
+This resulted in it being agentless, SSH-based, state driven and idempotent, i.e. all functions can be executed several times without changing the final result beyond its first iteration.